 What is Nurse-Based Triage?

-Nurse-based triage providers handle inbound and outbound calls and serve patients after-hours, allowing you to be there for your patients 24 hours a day, seven days a week.
-With their medical training and experience, these nurses can triage and provide patient support over the phone, greatly reducing the number of calls needed to be routed to the on-call staff.
+Nurse-based triage providers handle inbound and outbound calls and serve patients after-hours.
+This allows agencies to provide care for patients 24 hours a day, seven days a week.
+With their medical training and experience, these nurses provide patient support over the phone, reducing the number of calls routed to the on-call staff.
 This, in turn, allows staff time for much-needed rest and recuperation, leading to reduced levels of burnout.
 Using care directives set with your clinical team, triage nurses operate within your protocols and systems.
 In addition, triage nurses can access your EMR, allowing them to review each patient’s record in real-time and provide proper guidance.
-The triage nurses act as an extension of your team, providing a consistent experience for the patient, no matter where the encounter begins or ends.
+Thereby, triage nurses act as an extension of your team, providing a consistent experience for the patient, no matter where the encounter begins or ends.

 With these concepts in mind, here are five key differences in the triage and medical call center models: